 - What is the difference between direct marketing and direct mail?

 - Variable data printing – what is it?

 Direct mail campaigns with bakergoodchild?

 Work with bakergoodchild and we can manage the entire direct mail campaign process with you from concept through to distribution.
-Why not call us today on 0800 612 1972 to discuss your requirements?
+Why not call us today on 0800 612 1972 to discuss your requirements and create your own live definition of a direct mail campaign?
 You can also contact us via our contact us page here.
 We very much look forward to hearing from you.